 Disclaimer: This travel advice for Sri Lanka is composed with care, nevertheless, e-Visa.ie accepts no liability for any problems, damage or injury resulting from the use of this information.
 You should always be alert during your trip in Sri Lanka and you are responsible for your own safety during your trip and stay in Sri Lanka, as well as for the choice of whether or not to make a certain trip.
 Before you travel to Sri Lanka it is advisable to consult the latest safety updates of the British government (www.gov.co.uk) or consult the British Embassy in Sri Lanka and / or information from the Ministry of Foreign Affairs.

-e-Visa.ie is a commercial and professional visa agency, and supports travellers in obtaining, among others, the USA ESTA. e-Visa.ie acts as an intermediary and is in no way part of any government.
+e-Visa.ie is a commercial and professional visa agency, and supports travellers in obtaining, among others, the ESTA USA. e-Visa.ie acts as an intermediary and is in no way part of any government.
 You can also apply for an ESTA directly with the immigration service (21 USD per ESTA, via esta.cbp.dhs.gov).
 However, not with our level of support.
 If you submit your application via e-Visa.ie, our support centre is available to you 24/7.
-We also check your application before submitting it to the immigration authorities on your behalf.
-If we suspect any errors or omissions while doing so, we will personally contact you immediately to ensure that your application can still be processed quickly and correctly.
-To use our services, you pay us 21 USD in consular fees, which we pay to the immigration service on your behalf, as well as € 24,78 in service fees as compensation for our services, including VAT.
+In addition, we manually check your application and all the documents you provide before submitting it to the immigration authorities on your behalf.
+If we suspect any errors or omissions while doing so, we will personally contact you to ensure that your application can still be processed quickly and correctly.
+To use our services, you pay us 21 USD in consular fees, which we pay to the immigration service on your behalf, as well as € 25,65 in service fees as compensation for our services, including VAT.
 Our services have saved many travellers from major problems during their trip.
-Should an application be rejected despite our support and verification, we will refund the full purchase price (unless an application for a previous USA ESTA has been rejected for the same traveller before).
+Should an application be rejected despite our support and verification, we will refund the full purchase price (unless an application for a previous ESTA USA was rejected for the same traveller).
 Read more about our services here.